youdie323323/enigma/README.md

 Moreover, deobfuscating the original code from the disassembled output is **extremely** challenging.
 Most disassemblers display the code in an assembly-like format.
 This means that if the code is pre-obfuscated and then compiled/executed on the Enigma VM, the difficulty of reverse engineering increases significantly.

+🔒 **AST informations that completely removed on compilation phase**
+- Eliminates variable names
+- Hides structural differences in loops
+- Obscures labels
+- And much more...

 That being said, overconfidence is not advisable.
 Please use it in moderation.
 There is no such thing as obfuscation that makes reverse engineering impossible. **Do not include personal information or passwords in code** that gets compiled.

 ## 🔍 Example